Real carrier recommendations from independent insurance agents who have successfully placed pawn shops and secondhand dealers.

 Browse state-specific carrier recommendations and agent discussions for pawn shops and secondhand dealers.

-Based on 6 agent discussions, the most frequently recommended carriers for pawn shops and secondhand dealers include Kinsale, USLI.
+Based on 10 agent discussions, the most frequently recommended carriers for pawn shops and secondhand dealers include USLI, Kinsale, Auto-Owners.
 Carrier availability varies by state and specific risk characteristics.
 Surplus lines markets may offer additional options when admitted carriers decline.

 Firearms inventory, high-value goods, robbery exposure, and regulatory compliance make pawn shops a specialty class.
 Carriers worry about stolen property liability and gun dealer endorsements.

-The states with the most agent discussions about placing pawn shops and secondhand dealers are Arkansas, Kansas, Ohio, Florida.
+The states with the most agent discussions about placing pawn shops and secondhand dealers are Arkansas, Kansas, Ohio, Florida, Illinois.
 Coverage availability and pricing can vary significantly by state due to regulatory differences and local market competition.

-Start by contacting the carriers most frequently recommended by agents: Kinsale, USLI.
+Start by contacting the carriers most frequently recommended by agents: USLI, Kinsale, Auto-Owners.
 Many agents also report success through wholesale brokers and MGAs who specialize in this class.
-The 6 discussions on this page include specific agent experiences with quoting and binding coverage.
+The 10 discussions on this page include specific agent experiences with quoting and binding coverage.

 It depends on the state and specific risk details.
 Some admitted carriers do write pawn shops and secondhand dealers, but many agents report needing to access surplus lines or specialty markets.
 States like Arkansas, Kansas, Ohio tend to have more carrier options based on agent discussions.